 Camping with a baby takes military-style planning.
 One morning you’ll wake up in scorching heat, the next it’s freezing cold.

-Now I have an 11-month old baby our camping jollies have taken a new direction – one that involves common sense and planning.
+Now I have an 11-month old baby, our camping jollies have taken a new direction — one that involves common sense and planning.
 Forget throwing a rucksack in the car and seeing where you end up.
+Camping with a baby in the cold, in winter, in the rain, in a tent requires planning.

-Below are a few essentials I think every new mum/ dad needs to take on their first baby camping trip:
+Below are a few essentials every mum/dad needs to take on their camping trips with a baby:

 Top 10 essentials for camping with a baby